techtraits/techtraits-blog/_posts/2014-07-07-Writing-your-first-Hadoop-Job.markdown

 # Project Setup

-We will be using [Apache Maven](http://maven.apache.org/) to help write our hadoop job and the job will be written in Java.
+We will be using [Apache Maven](http://maven.apache.org/) to help write our hadoop job and will be written in Java.
 Hence if you have not done so already install a recent JDK version as well as maven.
 Once you have these tools create the maven pom.xml create a project element and add the groupId, artifactId and version for your project.
-We have used com.techtraits.hadoop as our group id and wordcount as out artifact id.
+We have used com.techtraits.hadoop as our group id and wordcount as our artifact id.

 {% codeblock  Maven Pom Project Element lang:xml %}
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"